justinwitter/DataKnight/README.md

 Openings - a very crucial concept as it decides very game While memorizing 15 moves to set an opening trap may be ideal for some, this approach a. wastes time that could be spent on fundamentals and b. doesn't work on experienced players that have either seen the trap before or play conservative lines.
 Pick openings with straightforward development and open positions.
 This allows for easy tactics instead of complicated positional theory.

+This project is made for the hardstuck 800 elo player that doesn't understand how they keep hanging their queen every game.
+Most of the time this comes from a lack of fundamentals.

 However, watching hours of chess games is also a bit much for some casual players.
 This project aims to present the core principles of the series using statistical evidence to help beginners improve their skills.

+- Identify what the landscape of chess ratings/games look like, how your rating matches up, and what the obvious mistakes are for your level